compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 [comment]: # (-	Support : [Boogie Board Sync](https://myboogieboard.com/products/sync) tablet)

+### 1.5.0

+- Support for virtual tours navigation : from a panorama, various scenes can be played.
+- Support for 3D models (.obj, .3ds)
+- Improve navigation in HTML folders on Surface HUB
+- When exporting items of a project, the screen capture is added inside the merged pdf if the option "merge as single pdf" is checked.
+- The "zoom" button of the item now zooms the items to fill the space available on screen.
+- Bug fixes and performance improvements.

 ### 1.4.7

 - App screenshot feature (for computers running Windows 10 April 2018 update).